4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 			- **Somewhat Old School: Response Spoofing**
 			- **New: Kaminsky Attack**
 				- AKA DNS Cache Poisoning
-				- PreReq for this attack is to know the queryID
+				- We do not know the queryID however so we bruteforce the hell out of the server for it
 					- Assuming we dont have a connection to the nameserver directly we can send a high volume of DNS queries to a DNS resolver
-					- If it is timed well with a legitimate DNS query
+					- If it is timed well with and reaches before a legitimate DNS query is recived by the server our poisioned record is added to the DNS server

 		- Hijacking DNS
 			- Threat Model and Attacker Goals